miklevin/MikeLev.in/_posts/2023-05-05-the-time-i-learned-i-was-a-yankee-doodle-dandy.md

 everyone's expectations to a degree where I'd have called myself the unofficial president and CEO of that place for awhile.
 It was because they were blowing off legitimate pre-qualified sales-leads at a criminal rate while I was being compensated on a percentage of company gross revenue.
-You can imagine.
+Can you imagine?

 As I exposed this fact, there were those who wanted to hang me out to dry.
 And they tried.
 Oh, the stories that got back to me.
 But I was fortunate to have a representative of those Norwegian ship builders step in and let me finish my act.
 Gerard was the closest thing to a real mentor I ever had.